AI-Guided Molecular Simulations in VR: Exploring Strategies for Imitation Learning in Hyperdimensional Molecular Systems: Virtual reality for molecular simulations

-For analysis purposes, the trajectory of the C61 atom from the methane molecule can be plotted as seen in Figure ~\ref{fig:Trajectory}.
-Each subplot represents a distinct attempt to thread the methane molecule through the nanotube.
+NanoVer offers developers and users the possibility of plugging in a selection of MD simulation software.
+One of the prototypical examples used for NanoVer demonstrations is the simulation of a methane molecule and a carbon nanotube, a molecular system that memics biomolecular channels that act as molecule-selective filters\cite{kalra_methane_2004}.

+In this simulation, users can thread a methane through a nanotube (Figure~\ref{fig:Nanotube}).
+The molecular system comprises 65 atoms: 60 carbons for the nanotube (labeled C1--C60), and 1 carbon and 4 hydrogens for methane (labeled C61 and H1--H4).
+Table~\ref{tab:table1} shows an example of the data collected for this system.
+Such systems, where users try to reach a specific goal (e.g. achieve a specific conformation, follow specific reaction coordinates, etc.), will be referred to as ``molecular tasks''.

+The data frame shown in Table \ref{tab:table1} has 4 columns: atom name, frame index, coordinates, and user forces.
+Here, \textit{atom name} is the atom's label, \textit{frame index} is the simulation frame index, \textit{coordinates} contain the (x,y,z) positions in nanometres, and \textit{forces} contain the (x,y,z) components of the forces in kilojoules per mole per nanometre (Fx, Fy, Fz) applied by the user on the specified atom.

-A more sophisticated task is the one shown in Figure \ref{fig:alanine}.
-This task involves tying a knot using a 17 alanine molecule.
-The user is presented with the molecule in an untied form and asked to form a knot using the movement of both ends of it.
-Both given examples are demonstration systems involving only small molecules.
+A more sophisticated molecular task is the one shown in Figure \ref{fig:alanine}.
+This task involves tying a knot in a 17-alanine molecule.
+The user is presented with the molecule in native linear form and asked to form a knot by manipulating both ends.
+The systems illustrated in Figs \ref{fig:Nanotube} and \ref{fig:alanine} are demonstration systems involving only small molecules.
 The software can be used on larger, more complex molecular systems such as protein systems.